 Here is what you'll need for this spinach apple baby puffs recipe:

-Ingredients to make spinach apple puffs.
-See recipe card for detailed ingredient quantities.
+Ingredients to make spinach apple baby puffs.

 • Rolled Oats: I love baking with rolled oats as they are packed with nutrition!
 Gluten-free rolled oats make these spinach apple puffs gluten-free.